Want to know how your competitors are getting ahead? Learn more about our Amazon Chrome Extension.

 By not being penalized harshly for running out of stock, you’ll have an easier time reclaiming your visibility and climbing the rankings ladder once your inventory is replenished.
 It’s a strategic move that allows you to maintain control over your account and swiftly recover from the setback of running out of stock on Amazon.

-How to manage inventory on Amazon?
+How to Manage Inventory on Amazon?

 It is possible for inventory mishaps to occur, but they can be avoided.
 While Trellis offers sales forecasts based on our pricing, you can also use the Inventory Planning widget on Amazon Seller Central.
 By having a tool, you can create an extra layer of security by getting notifications for inventory alerts and recommendations.
 The widget also offers an Inventory Performance Index (IPI) to assess your inventory management effectiveness and other data such as: